Councilwoman and hotel housekeeper: Latina lawmaker redefines public service

 “We were always tired,” Siddique added, “because we had to go to work the next day.”

-After being active in her community and her union for many years, she was first elected to the City Council in 2011, and then re-elected in 2014 and 2018.
+After being active in her community and her union for many years, she was elected to the City Council in 2011, then re-elected in 2014 and 2018.

 Working-class politicians?
 'Almost never'